MechMindRobotics/mecheye_cpp_interface-archived/README.md

 ##### sample2_ImgAndCloud.cpp

-After connected to the camera, the program can capture color images and depth images by camera, and also point clouds.
-We use PCL to store and process point clouds.

-This sample capture color images, depth images and color point clouds and then save them on the disk.
+This sample capture color images, depth images and point clouds and then save them on the disk.